Scale of justice next to a wooden gavel.

 What to Expect in Disability Hearings

 The aim of disability hearings is for the judge to understand the extent of how your conditions affect your ability to work for eight hours and how it affects you mentally.
+Your judge’s job is to confirm your eligibility for the benefits you want to qualify for.
 You will not be interrogated or tricked by answering difficult questions.

-Disability hearings are private, audio-recorded, and not formal.
-No other people are allowed except for you as the appellant, your attorney, your witnesses, the ALJ, the requested witnesses of the ALJ, and the court reporter.
-Hearings take place in a hearing office.
+What happens instead are private and audio-recorded disability hearings.
+These hearings are not necessarily formal.
+No other people are allowed except for you as the appellant, your Social Security Disability lawyer, your witnesses, the ALJ, the requested witnesses of the ALJ, and the court reporter.
+An SSDI hearing takes place in a hearing office.

 Upon the day of the hearing, the ALJ will confirm your basic information by asking about your name, birth date, address, marital status, and maybe your Social Security number.